SuhwanChung/suhwanchung.github.io/pages/about.md

 While working full-time throughout my professional career, I pursued a Master of Science and PhD studies in computer science, focusing on time series modeling and its applications to forecasting use cases.

-This blog is where I share projects and ideas — whenever inspiration strikes.
-Outside of work, my family—my amazing wife and two wonderful kids—keeps me grounded and motivated.✨
+Outside of work, my family—my amazing wife and two wonderful kids—keeps me grounded and motivated here in Singapore. ✨

 {% include aligner.html images="aboutMe.jpeg"%}